zapier/visual-builder/docs/_reference/cli-docs.md

 ### Requirements

-All Zapier CLI apps are run using Node.js `v18`.
+All Zapier CLI apps are run using Node.js `LAMBDA_VERSION`.

-You can develop using any version of Node you'd like, but your eventual code must be compatible with `v18`.
-If you're using features not yet available in `v18`, you can transpile your code to a compatible format with [Babel](https://babeljs.io/) (or similar).
+You can develop using any version of Node you'd like, but your eventual code must be compatible with `LAMBDA_VERSION`.
+If you're using features not yet available in `LAMBDA_VERSION`, you can transpile your code to a compatible format with [Babel](https://babeljs.io/) (or similar).

-To ensure stability for our users, we strongly encourage you run tests on `v18` sometime before your code reaches users.
+To ensure stability for our users, we strongly encourage you run tests on `LAMBDA_VERSION` sometime before your code reaches users.
 This can be done multiple ways.

 Firstly, by using a CI tool (like [Travis CI](https://travis-ci.org/) or [Circle CI](https://circleci.com/), which are free for open source projects).
 We provide a sample [.travis.yml](https://github.com/zapier/zapier-platform/blob/main/example-apps/trigger/.travis.yml) file in our template apps to get you started.

 Alternatively, you can change your local node version with tools such as [nvm](https://github.com/nvm-sh/nvm#installation-and-update).
-Then you can either swap to that version with `nvm use v18`, or do `nvm exec v18 zapier test` so you can run tests without having to switch versions while developing.
+Then you can either swap to that version with `nvm use LAMBDA_VERSION`, or do `nvm exec LAMBDA_VERSION zapier test` so you can run tests without having to switch versions while developing.

 ### Quick Setup Guide